ekraka/TS-GAN/README.md

 # TS-GAN
-The implementation of conditional GAN for the prediction of the transition state (TS) geometry.
+The implementation of conditional GAN for the prediction of the transition state (TS) geometry based on cartesian coordinates of product and reactant.
 For more detils refer [here to our publication.](https://aip.scitation.org/doi/10.1063/5.0055094)

 ### Prerequisites: